AshishTukaral/Data-Science-Projects/README.md

-# Machine Learning Projects
+# Data Science Projects

-Welcome to my repository of Machine Learning projects!
+Welcome to my repository of Data Science projects!
 This collection showcases a variety of projects where I've applied machine learning and data analysis techniques to tackle real-world problems.
 Each project folder contains code and data related to the specific problem being addressed.

 ## Project List